vrushank1405/Josh.ai-Challenge/README.md

    }
 ]

-## Anything changes in the lights state, we will print as below format.
+## Anything changes in the lights state show in below format.
 $ {
    "id":"1",
    "on":false